Back to overview

 Reading time: nine minutes

-Bar courses take one year to complete when studying full time, the courses are provided by different universities, and also vary in fees (between £12,000 and £20,000), contact time with tutors, materials provided and learning styles catered for.
+Bar courses take one year to complete when studying full time.
+The courses are provided by different universities and vary in fees (between £12,000 and £20,000), contact time with tutors, materials provided and learning styles catered for.

-Bar courses are titled differently depending on the course provider (eg, ‘Bar Vocational Course’, ‘Bar Practice Course’, ‘Barrister Training Course’ ‘Bar Vocational Studies’ and more).
+Bar courses are also titled differently depending on the course provider (eg, ‘Bar Vocational Course’, ‘Bar Practice Course’, ‘Barrister Training Course’, ‘Bar Vocational Studies’ and more).
 While all providers use a common set of assessment criteria, they don't all run the same assessments.
-The BSB outlines the elements that must be passed in order for aspiring barristers to be 'called to the Bar'.
+The BSB outlines the elements aspiring barristers must pass to be 'called to the Bar'.

 Students must pass their Bar course to be eligible for a pupillage – the final stage of qualifying before being able to practise as a barrister.